-When Dr. Mehmet Oz hosted a segment on his TV show in February about counterfeit extra-virgin olive oil, he was mad.
-Dr. Oz told his audience that while he had long touted the health benefits of extra virgin olive oil, experts were now saying that most of the extra virgin olive oil (or EVOO) “that is sold worldwide is fake.”
+When Dr. Mehmet Oz hosted a segment on his TV show about counterfeit extra-virgin olive oil in 2013, he was mad.
+Dr. Oz said that while he had long touted the health benefits of extra virgin olive oil, experts were now saying that most of the extra virgin olive oil (or EVOO) “that is sold worldwide is fake.”

-Dr. Oz’s statement caused a stir among some members of the food allergy community, both online and in e-mails to Allergic Living.
-Was the good doctor correct on the allergy point of the EVOO controversy?
-Allergic Living decided to do a reality check with Professor Dan Flynn, executive director of the University of California Davis Olive Center and one of the experts on the episode, whom Dr. Oz calls “the definitive expert on olive oil.”
+Dr. Oz’s statement caused a stir in the food allergy community.
+Allergic Living decided to do a reality check on the allergy point of the EVOO controversy.
+We contacted Professor Dan Flynn, executive director of the University of California Davis Olive Center, and one of the experts on the episode, whom Dr. Oz called “the definitive expert on olive oil.”

 Flynn noted that his center tested 207 olive oils for purity over the past three years, and that 65 percent of the imported brands on grocery shelves in the United States didn’t meet the standard for EVOO, despite being labeled as such.